 The Fair Association is supported by four year-round employees, a Board of Directors of 13, and more than 500 volunteers.
 The Fair directly hires an additional 143 employees during the month of the event.
 The Fair Association does not own the Fairgrounds but leases the facility for one month a year at a cost of $175,000 plus utilities and improvements.
 The Fair Association receives no tax support from Federal, State, County or City sources.

 The Fair Association and its staff participate in events year-round.
-In October, the Fair Association hosts anti-bullying assemblies at area schools, reaching 4,520 students in 2019.
-Each of those students receives a free admission ticket to the Fair.
-The Fair works with the Mid-Columbia Libraries system's Summer Reading Program, providing 5,465 admission tickets to those completing the program.
-The Fair provides youth tickets to local law enforcement to hand out at National Night Out and other events.
-Fair staff also use model milking cows to teach youngsters about agriculture, reaching 1,200 5th graders at Farm Fair each March.
+The association hosts anti-bullying assemblies at area schools, reaching 4,520 students annually.
+Each of those students received a free ticket to the Fair.
+The Fair supports the Mid-Columbia and Richland libraries Summer Reading Programs, providing 4,500 admission tickets to children who complete the challenge.
+The Fair provides youth tickets to local law enforcement to distribute at National Night Out, Boys & Girls Clubs and other events.
+Fair staff educates youngsters about agriculture, reaching 400 5th-graders at Farm Fair each March.

 The Fair Association supports a large number of community groups as a sponsor or host.
 These include:

 - Nonprofit food booths earned $101,205 for their initiatives at this year’s Fair.

 - Service groups earned $37,490 for their initiatives at this year’s Fair.

 - Sponsorships and donations for community fund-raisers: $37,041.